Notable Streets and County Highways in Lauderdale County, Mississippi

 North Shore Drive

-Location: US 11/80 north and east around Bailey Lake to Lauderdale-Toomsuba Road.
+Location: Eastern part of the county, from US 11/80 north and east around Bailey Lake to Lauderdale-Toomsuba Rd.

 Speed Limit: 35 MPH